Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Your Android device must be compatible with the Tap to Pay on Android Acceptance Devices

-App solution in order to accept contactless payments.
+App solution to accept contactless payments.

 These are the requirements for a compatible Android device: